matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 _Note: Each glob pattern is applied in the order they are specified in the config.
 (For example `["!**/__tests__/**", "**/*.js"]` will not exclude `__tests__` because the negation is overwritten with the second pattern.
 In order to make the negated glob work in this example it has to come after `**/*.js`.)_

-_Note: This option requires `collectCoverage` to be set to true or Jest to be invoked with `--coverage`._
+_Note: This option requires `collectCoverage` to be set to true or elric to be invoked with `--coverage`._

 <details>
   <summary>Help:</summary>